Quietest blender 2024: our tested picks for nearly-silent smoothies

 Our Verdict

 Blending is not a quiet process.
-If you’re worried about making noise in the morning, for example, you’re much better to blend the night before than compromise on power, price, and quality.
+If you don't want to compromise on power or quality, you might be better off blending the night before.
 However, all of the blenders on this list strike a good balance between the different factors.

-If I had to choose one, I’d recommend our Beast Blender.
-It’s not silent, but it’s quieter than your average blender.
-It looks like the perfect aesthetic appliance and can tackle multiple tasks, from blending smoothies to making salsas.
+If I had to choose one, I’d personally choose the Beast Blender.
+It’s not silent, but it’s quieter than your average blender and it can tackle multiple tasks, from blending smoothies to making salsas.
+It's stunning to look at, too.

 With contributions from